 As I read the story of Dad, Mickey, Phil, and Amy trying to fix an ailing business, it seemed more true to me than most business non-fiction I've read and a lot more useful as well.
 It is a unique combination of the emotional elements in transforming a business along with the precise technical means and how they must always be applied in combination.

 Publishing a novel is a big leap for us at LEI and I'm sure that at least a few members of our Lean Community will think it is out of character.
 But I believe it is quite consistent with our mission.
 I founded LEI to teach lean methods in a situation where there are a lot of willing deshi (you and me as pupils) but a hopeless shortage of sensei (teachers with both the knowledge and the emotional power to transform organizations.)
 So far we've tackled learning as an intellectual matter: In our workbooks and monthly workshops we've been teaching the technical tools you will need.
 But we also need to teach the emotional elements of change and for that the truths that lie in fiction are the best method at hand.

 So I hope you will find our new lean novel, The Gold Mine, as compelling as I did and that it will help you integrate the intellectual and emotional elements of your own transformation.
-We've just put it on sale at www.lean.org/library/thegoldmine where you also can see a summary, read an excerpt, and enjoy a detailed Q&A with the authors.
+We've just put it on sale in our bookstore.
+Click here to see a summary, read an excerpt, and enjoy a detailed Q&A with the authors.